 Our two overhead lines running between Keadby and Cottam, and Keadby and West Burton in the Trent Valley have been in service since the mid-1960’s and 1970s respectively.

-Over the next year, we will be completing essential refurbishment and upgrade work to ensure that the lines continue to provide a safe and reliable supply of electricity to homes and businesses in the area in the years to come.
+Essential refurbishment and upgrade work was needed to ensure that the lines continue to provide a safe and reliable supply of electricity for years to come.

 In the Trent Valley, the electricity transmission network was built to connect major coal fired generation at Keadby, Cottam, Staythorpe, West Burton and High Marnham.
 The electricity is carried on towards major population centres, flowing primarily from the North to the Midlands.

 Because both lines run parallel for much of their route, we decided to refurbish both Keadby to Cottam and Keadby to West Burton routes at the same time.
-This will minimise the impact on stakeholders, landowners, and local communities.
+This has minimised the impact on stakeholders, landowners, and local communities.

 The 400 kV overhead line running between Keadby in Lincolnshire and Cottam in East Yorkshire is approximately 35 km in length.
-We will be replacing the wires that run between the pylons to deliver more power carrying capability, helping transport cleaner, greener energy from where it is generated to homes and businesses.
+We have replaced the wires that run between the pylons to deliver more power carrying capability, helping transport cleaner, greener energy from where it is generated to homes and businesses.

-We will also take this time as an opportunity to increase the capability of the Keadby to West Burton line in Lincolnshire, which is 28 km long.
-Wires on the line need replacing due to reaching the end of its lifespan, and we’ll be also replacing the existing parts so that the line can carry more power.
+We have increased the capability of the Keadby to West Burton line in Lincolnshire, which is 28 km long.
+Wires on the line have been replaced due to asset health reasons.
+As part of our work, we replaced the existing parts, so that the line can now carry more power.

 The refurbishment work will have no impact on power supplies in the area.